 On October 31, 2008, all three of the JPB member agencies signed an agreement with the District to fully resolve all outstanding financial issues related to the acquisition of the right of way.
 Both City and County of San Francisco (CCSF) and Santa Clara Valley Transportation Authority (VTA) have agreed to reimburse the District using gasoline "spillover" funds.
 The population based "spillover" funds are to be paid directly to the District from the Metropolitan Transportation Commission (MTC), and revenue based "spillover" funds are to be paid to the District from the San Francisco Municipal Transportation Agency (SFMTA) and VTA.
 The parties agreed to make best efforts to allocate the funds in full within two to four years and, in no event, later than 10 years.
-As of June 30, 2013, the District has received a total of \$14.22 million from "spillover" as well as local VTA and SFMTA funds.
+As of June 30, 2014, the District has received a total of \$19.6 million from "spillover", Federal Transportation Improvement Program funds as well as local VTA and SFMTA funds.
+In consideration for the District's reduction in the interest rate applied to the District's advance of funds to purchase the right of way, the parties amended the Joint Powers Agreement (Agreement) to designate the District as the managing agency of the Peninsula Corridor Joint Powers Board.
+The Agreement further provides that the District "will serve in that capacity unless and until it no longer chooses to do so."

-With the elimination of "spillover" funding due to legislative changes that impact how certain tax revenues are generated and made available for transportation operations and projects, MTC has since programmed to replace \$19.3 million of the "spillover funds" with Federal funds.
-As of June 30, 2013, the District has received a total of \$5.38 million and is programmed to receive the remaining balance of \$13.92 million.
+Due to legislative changes, the "spillover" funds were eliminated.
+As a result, MTC programmed to replace \$19.3 million in Federal Transportation Improvement Program funds.
+As of June 30, 2014, the District has received a total of \$5.4 million of the programmed funds with a remaining balance of \$13.9 million.

-Out of the total \$53.3 million per this agreement, the District still has a commitment from MTC on behalf of CCSF and VTA in the amount of \$19.78 million.
+Out of the total \$53.3 million per this agreement, \$19.6 million has been collected and 13.9 million is committed from MTC on behalf of CCSF and VTA.
 As the funding sources change, the multi-party agreement may need to be modified to ensure the District is repaid in full for the right of way.
 Ultimately, when all payments have been received by the District, the District will reconvey to the JPB all of its interests in the title to the right of way.